GSA/challenges-and-prizes/_all-challenges/1216-mask-innovation-challenge.md

   * Products already carrying international respirator certifications (e.g., KN95, P2, P3, etc.) or modifications to these products.

   * A self-contained breathing apparatus or a supplied-air design that would connect to a stationary air source.
+Self-contained breathing apparatus (SCBA) means that the unit carries its own source of breathing air or oxygen, such as from a tank or generated chemically.
+A supplied-air respirator connects the wearer’s mask to a stationary tank of breathing air via a hose.
 prizes: >-
   **Total Cash Prize Pool**